Khushi119/CMOS_iNVERTER_SCHEMATIC_DESIGN/README.md

 - 6.4 A rectangular box appears with all pins.
 Give name to [@partname] for example inverter<br>
 - 6.5 Modify this rectangular box as per requirement (use shapes from toolbar)<br>

-**Step 7.** Parametric Analysis<br> : When the input is a variable, parametric analysis is required.
+**Step 7.** Parametric Analysis : When the input is a variable, parametric analysis is required.
 Let Vin: a design variable
 - 7.1 ADE L -> Tools -> Parametric Analysis
     - Select the variable from the list in "Add Variable" (Temperature is by default a design variable)
     - Apply value to "Start Point" and "End Point" and "Step Value" accordingly.